hpca-uji/net-queue/README.md

 Peer-groups and global comunications are not optimized.

 First, chunked message ordering must be resolved.
 Single chunk order it is guaranteed by the protocol, even on with diferent topics.
 Second, peer-groups could be implemented using grouping requests that generate new UUID per group.
 This would reduce also reduce load on the broker.

+### gRPC
+Library: grpcio
+Options: compresion disabled, protobuf disabled
+Parallelism: Thread pool (n+1+? threads)

+gRPC does not conform well to a async send & async receive model, it expects remote procedure calls to be called, processed and responded.
+To simulate this model we created a bidirectional streaming procedure.
+Sent data is queued at the server, recived data is polled until available.

+This also means there is no eager client reception or eager server send, so polling is requiered.

+Polling is implemented with a exponential backoff time and a limit.
+The gRPC library queues requests, so requests would always be replyed in a timely maner, but we do not want to hogh the CPU or network with usesless requests.

+It is important to not hold the prodedures indefinitely, since this could starve the server of threads.
+Additionaly, if a streaming direction was already closed, messages could end up queued forever if not restarted.

+To alleviate network latency queues are flushed unidirectionally in turns, insted of interleaving directions.
+However on hight throughout applications this could lead to a very bursty receive pattern.

 ## Planned
 Implement reconnection support.
 The protocol already has support for it, server support is done, clients can reconnect but can not yet disconnect without flushing.